Percolative properties of Brownian interlacements and its vacant set: Some useful facts

 For $t\geq 0$, we write $P^t$ for the Brownian semi-group operator on $L^1(\mathbb{R}^d)$.
 More precisely, for all $f\in L^1(\mathbb{R}^d)$, we define $P^{t}f:\mathbb{R}^{d}\to\mathbb{R}$ in the following manner:

 We write $G$ for the respective Green operator:

-We now derive in Lemma \ref{lem:Ptfbound} an upper bound on the $L^\infty$-norm of $P^t f$ in terms of the $L^1$ and $L^\infty$-norms of $f$, and in Lemma \ref{lem:greenfunctiondetailedcontrol} a tailor-made estimate on Green function and Wiener sausages for the proof of Proposition \ref{prop:CactusEmin}.
+We now derive in Lemma \ref{lem:Ptfbound} an upper bound on the $L^\infty$-norm of $P^t f$ in terms of the $L^1$ and $L^\infty$-norms of $f$, and in Lemma \ref{lem:greenfunctiondetailedcontrol} an estimate on Green function and Wiener sausages which is somewhat similar in flavor to Lemma 5.5 in \cite{PoisatErhard} but tailor-made for the proof of Proposition \ref{prop:CactusEmin}.

 \begin{lem} For all $f\in L^{\infty}(\mathbb{R}^{d})\cap L^{1}(\mathbb{R}^{d})$, one has

 \end{lem} \begin{proof} When $t\geq1$, one has

 When $t<1$, we have